rprakashg/blog/resume/index.md

 * Contributed to two major aquisitions (Sprint & Layer3 TV) to bring integrated solutions to customers which led to massive growth for T-Mobile not only in wireless industry but also new lines of business like Home entertainment
 * Contributed extensively to kubernetes platform standardization efforts across cloud and on-premises teams
+* Contributed extensively to frontdoor/gateway project built on Kubernetes, Envoy, Gloo and Consul

 > Dec 2014 - Dec 2015
 :   *Enterprise Architect*